ofloveandhate/markdown2canvas/README.md

 ---

-# Containerization of content to be published to Canvas
+# Core concept: Containerization of content to be published to Canvas

 Containerization is accomplished by making pages/assignments live in folders.
 The name of the folder is arbitrary; the metadata for the page lives in a JSON file, while the page itself is simply a markdown file.
 That is, the structure of a page/assignment to be published on Canvas, using this library, is